-To be true leaders, whether in life or work, we need to be intentional about the relationship with ourselves by choosing to shift our level of awareness, and open up our lens.
-A relationship is only as good as what you put into it, and if we do not go beyond set beliefs, then our partnerships and teams do not have the right environment for growth, and transformation.
+To be true leaders, whether in our personal life or in our work, we need to be intentional about the relationship with ourselves by choosing to shift our level of awareness and open up our lens.
+A relationship is only as good as what you put into it, and if we do not go beyond set beliefs then our partnerships and teams do not have the right environment for growth, and transformation.
 Once you are a leader of your own mind, you are a model for others, and relationships are authentic and built on trust.
-This takes practice, discipline and courage, individually and collectively, and our responsibility as humans.
+This takes practice, discipline and courage, individually and collectively, and is our responsibility as humans beings.

 …Do you want to move into a leadership position but are afraid of the visibility and responsibility?

 …Do you long to make a greater impact, inspire others, and create sustainable change?

 …Have you been promoted into a leadership position but lack the confidence or experience to lead consciously effectively?

 …Do you want to improve your team performance and build authentic relationships, especially running a remote team?